agentheath/portfolio/mattermost/index.md

 involved in Incident Management and Response.
 All _Company_ employees can use Mattermost as a fallback communications platform in the event of major infra failures or outages.

-**Global Security Operations**: Mattermost is to be used in the event Safety Center is unavailable (an outage, etc).

-IMPORTANT: Mattermost is **not** intended to replace Workplace Chat or email!
-It is a **backup** communications platform intended primarily for engineers responding to the outage.
-During a major infrastructure failure or outage, Mattermost may not be able to support all the users of workplace, which could result in system slowness and potentially interfere with the engineers addressing the SEV.Therefore, if you are not directly involved in addressing the outage, we advise you to limit your usage of Mattermost during the outage.

 ---

 ## Get Started